JAY-Z's '4:44' Is Now on iTunes and Apple Music for You Non-Tidal Types

 Videos by VICE

-So far, there’s no sign of the album on Spotify – though that makes sense, given JAY-Z’s recent move to pull a fair amount of his back catalogue of that service.
-And yes, the streaming wars do tend to lead to an inordinate amount of articles that basically read like advertising for tech companies – sorry – but the places where tech and music intersect are becoming more prominent as the music industry more broadly grapples with Life in the Internet Age.
+So far, there’s no sign of the album on Spotify—though that makes sense, given JAY-Z’s recent move to pull a fair amount of his back catalog of that service.
+And yes, the streaming wars do tend to lead to an inordinate amount of articles that basically read like advertising for tech companies—sorry—but the places where tech and music intersect are becoming more prominent as the music industry more broadly grapples with Life in the Internet Age.
 If you’re an Apple Music type, you can stream 4:44 below.
 If not, hold tight for that physical album as the album’s drip-feed release continues.

 You can find Tshepo on Twitter.